Marko1059/garden-and-landscaping-services-Project/README.md

 When the database is reset, it will reset to the users defined in  `/lib/data/users.json`
 - if you are going to define any more users in here, please make life simple and ensure **ALL users have password = `password`**

-There are also 2 ways to reset the database:
+There is also a route to reset the database:
-  - **method 1**
-    - from the command line run `node seed.js`
-      - this runs `/seed.js` in the root of the project directory
-      - (no web server needed)
-  - **method 2**
   - when the website is running visit route `/resetdatabase`
     - this runs function `resetDatabase()` which is declared in `/lib/server/seed.js`
     - (which does the same job as `/seed.js` in the root of the project directory

 Each user has basic user properties, plus the following:
 - `balance`, an integer balance, for whatever currency/credits is appropriate for your project case study